Direct from New York: the UN Conference for a Treaty to Ban Nuclear Weapons Letter to the Conference President

 Appeal for a French referendum on the abolition of nuclear weapons

 Since 27 October 2016, the abolition of nuclear arms is on the agenda of the UN.
 But France, as well as the US, UK and Russia did vote against the convening in 2017 of a Conference to negotiate a Ban Treaty of nuclear weapons.
-But there is a hope to change this position.
+However there is a hope to change this position.

 A Burst of Sunshine in a Stormy Sky : in 2017 the UN will convene negotiations for the banning of nuclear weapons A historic turning-point